-Personal computers are located in the STCC Financial Aid Office where you can file the form yourself over the World Wide Web.
+Personal computers are located in the STCC Office of Financial Aid where you can file the form yourself over the World Wide Web.
 Staff is available for your assistance.
 No appointment is necessary.

-Generally, both of these services allow faster processing from the Department of Education and the financial aid office can notify you within two weeks after you apply of your eligibility for aid.
+Generally, both of these services allow faster processing from the Department of Education.
+The Office of Financial Aid can notify you concerning your eligibility status within two weeks of your application date.

-3. EAFSA Express
+3. FAFSA Express

-FAFSA Express is a free software program that allows you to apply for federal student and from your home computer or from a computer at a central location like a high school, post secondary school, public library, or focul Educational Opportunity Center that uses EAFSA Express.
-FAFSA Express can be used only on a personal computer equipped with the Window, operating system and a modem.
+FAFSA Express is a free software program that allows you to apply for federal student aid from your home computer or from a computer at a central location like a high school, post secondary school, public library, or local Educational Opportunity Center that uses FAFSA Express.
+FAFSA Express can be used only on a personal computer equipped with the Windows operating system and a modem.

 You can get a FAFSA from STCC, your high school, or from the Federal Student Aid Information Center.
 If you wish to apply using FAFSA Express, you can download a copy of the program from the U.S. Department of Education's World Wide Web site.
 The address is www.ed.gov/offices/OPE/express.html